Laravel-Backpack/docs/4.0/crud-fields.md

 [Works just like the SELECT field, but prettier]

-Show a Select2 with the names of the connected entity and let the user select any number of them.
+Shows a Select2 with the names of the connected entity and let the user select any number of them.
 Your relationships should already be defined on your models as hasMany() or belongsToMany().

 ```php